d4n1elliu/EduMap-Backend/README.md

 # Backend for the EduMap Capstone Project

-Made with ASP.NET Web API
+Made with ASP.NET Web API & PostgreSQL (SuperBase)